-Another thing to consider is the type of solar panel makes a difference on its carbon footprint.
+Another point to consider is the type of solar panel makes a difference on its carbon footprint.
 For example, monocrystalline versus polycrystalline panels will have very different carbon footprints due to the manufacturing process.
-Polycrystalline solar cells require a lot more energy to produce than monocrystalline solar cells and thus create more emissions.
-Most standard solar panels currently use silicon.
-While silicon has a fairly hefty manufacturing process, emerging solar technology like using perovskite could help reduce this.
+Polycrystalline solar cells require a lot more energy to produce than monocrystalline solar cells.
+As you can guess, the former solar panels create more emissions.

-In addition to the manufacturing process, transportation of raw materials and the panels themselves takes a huge toll on its carbon footprint.
+In addition to the manufacturing process, transportation of raw materials and the panels takes a huge toll on its carbon footprint.
 Remember, transportation is right up there with energy consumption when it comes to heavy carbon emissions.
-So this highly depends on where the manufacturer is located and where they’re shipping the final product to.
-For example, research done shows that solar panels may have a much higher (about double!) carbon footprint if they’re manufactured in China and installed in Europe.

-The last thing to consider when determining the carbon footprint of a solar panel is the lifespan.
+The last thing to consider when determining the carbon footprint of solar panels is their serviceable lifespan.
 As we mentioned before, it takes around one to three years to pay off the typical “carbon debt” a solar panel will acquire during the manufacturing and shipping process.
-However this depends highly on the type of solar panel and where it was manufactured.
-This is something to keep in mind if you’re concerned about the carbon footprint of your solar system.

 How does solar energy reduce our carbon footprint?